IIIF/cookbook-recipes/recipe/0309-annotation-collection/index.md

 The AnnotationCollection is in the file "anno_coll.json".
 It has a `label` and references "anno_p1.json" as the `first` and "anno_p2.json" as the `last` page and contains the `total` number of Annotations.

+The AnnotationCollection referencing the AnnotationPages:

+{% include jsonviewer.html src="anno_coll.json" %}

+The Manifest containing the two Canvases and referencing the AnnotationPages:

-{% include manifest_links.html viewers="UV, Mirador, Curation" manifest="manifest.json" %}
+{% include manifest_links.html viewers="" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" %}

-First AnnotationPage with Annotations on the first Canvas.
+The first AnnotationPage with Annotations on the first Canvas: [anno_p1.json](anno_p1.json)

-{% include jsonviewer.html src="anno_p1.json" %}

-Second AnnotationPage with Annotations on the second Canvas.
+The second AnnotationPage with Annotations on the second Canvas: [anno_p2.json](anno_p2.json)

-{% include jsonviewer.html src="anno_p2.json" %}

-The AnnotationCollection referencing the AnnotationPages.

-{% include jsonviewer.html src="anno_coll.json" %}

 ## Related Recipes